Icenium/icenium-cli/README.md

 Installation
 ===

-Latest version: Telerik AppBuilder 2.11.3
+Latest version: Telerik AppBuilder 2.12
-Release date: 2015, August 24
+Release date: 2015, October 1

-> Telerik AppBuilder 2.11.3 is an update release.
-For a complete list of the improvements and updates available in Telerik AppBuilder 2.11.3, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-11-3" target="_blank">Telerik AppBuilder 2.11.3 Release Notes</a>.
+> For a complete list of the improvements and updates available in Telerik AppBuilder 2.12, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-12" target="_blank">Telerik AppBuilder 2.12 Release Notes</a>.
->
-> For a complete list of the improvements and updates available in the earlier major release, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-11" target="_blank">Telerik AppBuilder 2.11 Release Notes</a>.

 ### System Requirements